-These delicious vanilla-poached meringues – or îles flottantes as the French would call them – are like eating a sweet cloud.
+These delicious vanilla floating islands (poached meringues), or îles flottantes as the French would call them – are like eating a sweet cloud.
 Covered in silky crème anglaise, this is one of the most delicate and texturally light desserts you will find.
 The recipe comes from my second cookbook ‘sweet’ which was published by Penguin Random House in 2015, and from my vanilla chapter.
 I

 The meringue part is easy, but making anglaise can be a little tricky.
 Keep stirring constantly until the custard thickens.
 If it should curdle, immediately blend with an immersion stick blender, and add a little cream if necessary.

 You can decorate this dish in a variety of ways: toasted almond flakes, crushed praline, crumbled biscuits, citrus zest or fresh berries.
 I also loved the salted caramel touch Giles Edwards from La Tete adds to his îles flottantes.
 A splash of brandy or other flavoured liqueur in the anglaise would add another interesting edge and make these even more grown up.
 That’s if you like a drop of booze in your desserts as I very much do.

 A few of my all-time fave desserts on DrizzleandDip